lucidbook/book/src/techniques/lucidity/dream-initiated/barriers.md

-# BILD - Barrier Induced Lucid Dream
+# Barriers
-**BILD** is a way to get lucid in your dreams via barriers that you set up.
+Barriers is a technique to induce lucid dreams by creating barriers you can only pass through if you're lucid.

-It can be any kind of barriers at all, the general idea of it is that those barriers will help you become lucid by putting you or even forcing you into a mindset to become lucid.
+This can be any kind of barrier, the technique works by preventing you from moving forward until you're lucid, and by triggering lucidity simply with the existence of the barrier.
 Eventually, because of the barriers, you'll do a reality check, feel or notice that something is wrong, or perhaps even notice the barriers themselves.

-This technique can grant you **omnilucidity** in a very simple and fast manner.

-### What is omnilucidity?
-**Omnilucidity** is when you are lucid in every single dream you have.

 ## Setting up a barrier
-In order to set up a barrier, you will first need to have a lucid dream through other means.
-(DILD, MILD, WILD, ...)
+The barriers technique has to be done from inside a lucid dream.
+If you are not capable of lucid dreaming yet, take a look at other techniques that don't need to be done from inside a dream.

 Once you are in a lucid dream, you're going to want to go (Preferably) to your bedroom, or to any place of your choice where you'd like to setup a **spawning point**.

 ### A spawning point?
 Wha?
 Yes, either your bed or a place of your choice, when setting up the barriers, you will spawn there every dream, it will make sense as you continue reading the guide.